ShameerMohammed15/authnull.com/_posts/2022-01-15-what-is-did.md

 ---
 layout: post
-title:  "What is DID"
+title:  "What is Decentralized Identifier"
-excerpt: "What is a DID?"
 image: /assets/images/did.png
+excerpt: "Decentralized identifiers (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
+A DID refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) as determined by the controller of the DID."

 categories: blog
 author: asif
 ---